 Millennials (Generation Y), born between ~1981 and ~1996, never really knew a time where technology didn’t exist.
 They value innovation.
 They are hopeful and determined that they are going to change the world.
 They are now the biggest generation in the workforce, making up ~35% of the workers.
 Given their growing importance in the workforce, we wrote another article to discuss Millennials in the Workplace.

 Generation Z was born after ~1996, and they are starting to trickle into the workforce.
 They are tech savvy and eager to work!

 Stop thinking about how Baby Boomers are always grumpy and Millennials are lazy.
 Minimize the generation gap by focusing on individuals.
-Work with individuals and help them set career goals (check out our career planning path template), identify strengths, work on weaknesses, and identify best ways to collaborate.
+Work with individuals and help them set career goals (check out our career planning path template), identify strengths, work on weaknesses, and identify best ways to collaborate and establish trust.

 Encourage people to find and embrace the things that they share.
 You might be surprised at the number of things Baby Boomers and Millennials have in common.
-Make opportunities to help your teams interact with “diverse” coworkers.
+Make opportunities to help your teams interact with diverse set of coworkers.
 Schedule team lunches.
 Take a new colleague to lunch.
 There are numerous ways to get to know your coworkers.

 Evaluate employees by their actions and performance, not by the generation they belong in.
 Regardless of generation, people will have different strengths, weaknesses, career goals, etc. Focus on how you can support and develop your employees.
 Do some employees want more feedback?
 If yes, then set up more frequent meetings with these employees.
 Are there workers that are less engaged than others?
 If so, help them set professional and personal goals to keep them engaged.
 Bottom line: People are different.
 To optimize your team performance, your managing style will need to vary between employees – not generations.